Brittney Spencer: Career

 After moving to Nashville, Spencer attended Middle Tennessee State University.
 While attending the university she worked as a vocal coach in a program dedicated to students from low-income homes.
 She also found work as a background singer and eventually toured with Christopher Cross and Carrie Underwood.
 She also performed in clubs and other performance venues in the Nashville area.
 Despite performance opportunities, Spencer found it difficult pursuing country music as an overweight and black performer.
 "Being a Black woman in Nashville can be challenging when it comes time to book someone to do all sorts of things related to fashion, whether it’s glam or wardrobe.
 I do feel that systemic or societal pressure at times, but I also feel really empowered," she told Glamour.

-It was in 2020, that Spencer received notable attention after posting a cover of The Highwomen's "Crowded Table" on Twitter.
+In 2020 Spencer received significant attention after posting a cover of The Highwomen's "Crowded Table" on Twitter.
 The video received more than 150,000 views and re-tweeted by Maren Morris and Amanda Shires who praised Spencer's performance.
 "I just love to sing and write songs.
 Though there’s really no way I could have ever prepared for the most humbling experience of my life to take place on Twitter," she told Billboard.
 In 2020, Spencer released her debut extended play (EP) titled Compassion.
 The project included several songs including "Damn Right, You're Wrong" and "My Perfect Life".
 During this time, she also launched her first tour titled "In a Perfect World".
 In June 2021, Spencer released a new single called "Sober & Skinny".
 In late 2021, Spencer performed alongside Mickey Guyton and Madeline Edwards on the 55th Annual Country Music Association Awards.
 The trio sang a track off Guyton's Remember Her Name album called "Love My Hair".
-She is expecting to her release her first full-length album in 2022.
-Spencer is expected to perform on the upcoming 57th Academy of Country Music Awards.
+She is expecting to release her first full-length album in 2022.
+Spencer performed at the 57th Academy of Country Music Awards.
 In March 2022 she was nominated by the CMT Music Awards, her first award from a major industry.

 In November 2022, Spencer signed a major label recording contract with Elektra Records.
 An extended play was released the following day, featuring original material and a cover of The Chicks's "Cowboy Take Me Away".